Alienation and Reconciliation

 by Paul, as the “Ministration of death and condemnation” (II

-a new and living way, wherein the reconciled sinner reflects the glory of
+is a new and living way, wherein the reconciled sinner reflects the glory

-grace never stops with regeneration, for if regeneration was the sum of
+reconciling grace never stops with regeneration, for if regeneration was

-God’s reconciling work, then the Antinomian would have the truth, and we
+the sum of God’s reconciling work, then the Antinomian would have the truth,

-the lie; but Paul unveils the heresy of antinomianism by saying: “Christ
+and we the lie; but Paul unveils the heresy of antinomianism by saying:

-Christ more than Paul, but he knew he had not attained unto the perfect
+the life of Christ more than Paul, but he knew he had not attained unto

-image of Christ, so he pressed on toward that glorious and consummate end
+the perfect image of Christ, so he pressed on toward that glorious and consummate

 Reconciliation